geoarrow/geoarrow/extension-types.md

-intended for geospatial-aware consumers of a file, this specification defines Array-level metadata intended for geospatial-aware consumers of individual Arrays (e.g., a library implementing a geospatial algorithm) or for non-geospaital aware consumers of a table containing such an Array (e.g., a compute engine that can select columns and/or filter rows).
+intended for geospatial-aware consumers of a file, this specification defines Array-level metadata intended for geospatial-aware consumers of individual Arrays (e.g., a library implementing a geospatial algorithm) or for non-geospatial aware consumers of a table containing such an Array (e.g., a compute engine that can select columns and/or filter rows).

 ## Extension names